ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 At this point, we now have all the ingredients needed to discuss how VQGAN is
 trained:

-*  A **convolutional neural network to learn an image's visual parts.** Later, we'll talk about generative adversarial networks (GAN), a CNN architecture that allows learning of higher-quality visual features.
+*  A **convolutional neural network that takes a set of images to learn their visual parts.** Later, we'll talk about generative adversarial networks (GAN), a CNN architecture that allows learning of higher-quality visual features.
-* A **transformer network to learn long-range dependencies.** Given a discrete representation, a transformer allows us to understand relationships across visual parts.
+* A **transformer network that takes a sequence to learn their long-range interactions.** Given a discrete representation, a transformer allows us to understand relationships across visual parts.
 * A **codebook obtained via vector quantization.** It consists of discrete codewords that allows us to easily train a transformer on top of it.

 Again, these three components make up a **two-stage approach** as seen in the figure below: